 Venmo vs. Zelle

-Zelle is a P2P feature connected to more than 100 banks and other financial institutions.
+Zelle is a P2P feature in over a thousand banking apps.
 Users can send money to others whose bank is part of the network.

 If your bank is not connected, you can still receive payments through Zelle and transfer your money to an eligible debit card.
 However, you typically have to wait longer for the transfer.